haithien25/EntryBlog/README.md

 # EntryBlog
-First Blog on GitHub using simple MVC in PHP
+First Blog on GitHub using simple MVC in PHP<br>
+My name is Quyen.